-With this in mind, I think Carey ought to have been cautious about accepting Mr C's application and because of the documents he had signed.
-There was no evidence of any regulated party (other than Carey) being involved in this transaction.
-In these circumstances I think very little comfort could have been taken from a declaration by Mr C that he had decided not to take advice (in relation to the transfer of his final salary and personal pension) and understood the risks or the indemnity stating that Mr C had taken his own advice, and understood the risks (in relation to the investment).
+With this in mind, I think Carey ought to have been cautious about accepting Mr S's application and because of the documents he had signed.
+There was no evidence of any other (than Carey) regulated party being involved in this transaction.
+In these circumstances I think very little comfort could have been taken from the declaration stating that Mr S had taken his own advice, and understood the risks (in relation to the investment).

-Carey accepting business whilst asking Mr C to sign documents to absolve it of all responsibility was not treating Mr C fairly, given what Carey ought to have known.
+Carey accepting business whilst asking Mr S to sign documents to absolve it of all responsibility was not treating Mr S fairly, given what Carey ought to have known.
 Carey was the regulated entity here.
 It had to act in a way that was consistent with the regulatory obligations that I've set out in this decision.
-In my view, asking Mr C to sign a declaration and an indemnity absolving it of all responsibility when it ought to have known that Mr C's dealings with CL&P were putting him at significant risk was not the fair and reasonable thing to do.
-It should have refused the business, not gone ahead regardless and asked Mr C to absolve it of the consequences.
+In my view, asking Mr S to sign an indemnity absolving it of all responsibility when it ought to have known that Mr S's dealings with CL&P were putting him at significant risk was not the fair and reasonable thing to do.
+It should have refused the business, not gone ahead regardless and asked Mr S to absolve it of the consequences.